Geary Rapid Project

 4. Will you be adding more service as a part of the project?

 SFMTA regularly monitors service across its entire network and makes adjustments to address crowding when possible and within operating budget constraints.
 In April 2015, SFMTA implemented a major service expansion in the Geary corridor.
 If enough travel time savings are added by Geary Rapid Project improvements, that savings could be reinvested into more service on the corridor.

 5. Could Geary be upgraded to rail service in the future?

 Geary’s high-transit ridership makes it suitable for rail.
 In fact, rail on Geary is identified in various SFMTA long-range planning documents as a possibility.
 However, major obstacles to Geary rail include the high capital cost, a scarcity of funding sources and the scale of disruption during construction.

-6. How does this project improve safety for people walking?
+6. How does this project improve safety and accessibility for people walking?

 Currently, a person crossing Geary is eight times more likely to be hit by a vehicle than the city average.
 The Geary Rapid Project aims to improve safety for people walking by redesigning intersections to make them safer, introducing new crosswalks and reducing the number of travel lanes in some parts of the corridor to calm traffic speeds.

 7. Won’t reducing travel lanes increase traffic?

 Currently, the Geary corridor has discontinuous traffic lanes.
 Some segments have two or three lanes, while other segments have four lanes.
 Cars weaving in and out of lanes contributes to congestion.
 A travel lane will be removed in each direction between Scott and Gough to match the number of lanes upstream and downstream, making for smoother overall traffic flow.
 Traffic signals will also be upgraded and retimed for improved progression.

 During the environmental review process, future travel demand was estimated in order to study the impacts of removing these travel lanes.
 The results vary by intersection, but overall the study found that fewer total intersections would experience high levels of delay with the project than without.
 Many people driving would continue to drive along Geary, while a small number of drivers may choose to divert to other parallel streets.